Mountie pleads guilty to assault on student in Kelowna, B.C., during wellness check

-Browning was accused of punching and dragging University of British Columbia student Mona Wang after the woman’s boyfriend called police asking them to check on her.
+Browning was accused of punching Mona Wang and dragging the University of British Columbia student from her apartment in January 2020 after Wang’s boyfriend called police asking them to check on her.

 Surveillance video taken from inside an apartment building, which was disclosed as part of a civil lawsuit filed by Wang, shows the RCMP officer dragging Wang by the arms face down along a carpeted hallway, then stepping on her head in the lobby.